 10. There is a limit of 4 usage hours on meeting room reservations and promotional table reservations and 2 usage hours for piano rooms.

 11. Students, organizations, and departments looking to reserve more than once space at a time, or bookings beyond the set limits, within the Campus Center will need special permission from the Campus Center administration.

 12. Cancellations must be made within 24 hours of the reservation.
 Room reservations are held only fifteen minutes past the initial reservation time.
 If the group/individual that reserved the room has not shown up, the reservation will be cancelled by Campus Center staff and the room may be given out to someone else.
 A “no show” may result in a loss of future reservations and/or reservation privileges.

-13. Priority bookings for the Cabaret, Multipurpose Room, Cultural Center and Resource Room will be granted to SGA recognized organizations.
+13. Priority bookings for the Cabaret, Multipurpose Room, Cultural Center and Print Production Room will be granted to SGA recognized organizations.

-14. The “Contact Name” listed on this form assumes responsibility for their assigned space and their guests, and must be present for the entire length of the reservation.
+14. The “Contact Name” and/or sponsoring organization or department listed on the event booking assumes responsibility for their assigned space and their guests, and must be present for the entire length of the reservation.